89jobrien/slogit/README.md

-# Slogger: A Simple, Structured Logging Library for Python
+# Slogit: A Simple, Structured Logging Library for Python

-Slogger is a logging library for Python that makes structured, configurable logging simple and intuitive.
+Slogit is a logging library for Python that makes structured, configurable logging simple and intuitive.

 ## Features